vacp2p/rfc/content/docs/rfcs/13/README.md

   - Aaryamann Challani <aaryamann@status.im>
 ---

-This specification explains the Waku `13/WAKU2-STORE` protocol which enables querying of messages received through relay protocol and stored by other nodes.
+This specification explains the Waku `13/WAKU2-STORE` protocol which enables querying of messages received through relay protocol anhhd stored by other nodes.
 It also supports pagination for more efficient querying of historical messages.

 **Protocol identifier***: `/vac/waku/store/2.0.0-beta4`